 A recent study, Weight gain during the menopause transition – evidence for a mechanism dependent on protein leverage, by Professors Raubenheimer and Simpson outlined the mechanism and the solution.

-During menopause, women experience a reduction in estrogen (in women) and increased anabolic resistance/insulin resistance (which also occurs in men as well), leading to a loss of lean mass as we age.
+During menopause, women experience a reduction in estrogen and increased anabolic resistance/insulin resistance (which also occurs in men), leading to a loss of lean mass as we age.
 In addition, activity levels often also decrease as we age, so we require less food.

 The body craves more protein to compensate for the loss of critical muscle mass.
 So, if we don’t change what we eat, we consume more food to get the required protein and hence gain weight.